andybir/museum-quiz/project-worksheet.md

 ## Project Description

-learn about museum exhibits, take a quiz to test your knowledge
+Learn about museum exhibits, take a quiz to test your knowledge

 ## Wireframes